2008 United States Senate election in New Mexico: Predictions

-Controversy
+David Iglesias dismissal controversy

 Domenici and Wilson were both being investigated by the Senate for their roles in the dismissal of prosecutor David Iglesias.
 This may have affected Wilson's chances in the 2008 election.

 In late October Pearce made 130,000 automated phone calls, which led Wilson to "cry foul."
 At issue was Pearce's use of the phone calls to justify his opposition to the State Children's Health Insurance Program (SCHIP) bill.
 The Wilson campaign claimed that "Pearce violated House ethics by urging those he called to contact him through his official, non-campaign phone number or check out his official, non-campaign Web site."

 Finances

 The National Republican Senatorial Committee (NRSC) attempted to defend 23 Senate seats up for election in November.
 Committee chair Senator John Ensign identified the 10 most competitive Republican seats in June 2008.
 He was asked about the two Republican seats most likely to turn Democratic, Virginia and New Mexico.
 Ensign did not directly say whether the NRSC was considering walking away to work on other seats that can be won, but he said, "You don’t waste money on races that don’t need it or you can’t win."

 Udall raised more than $801,000 prior to November 29.
 Wilson had slightly less, including a November Washington fundraiser with Vice President Dick Cheney that netted $110,000, bringing her total to about $750,000.